Glitch752/OnScreenOCR/README.md

 - [ ] Tooltips when hovering over buttons
 - [ ] Feedback for copying to clipboard
 - [ ] A setting to change the OCR keybind
+- [ ] Allow for configuring other tesseract options (e.g. blacklisted characters, etc.)
+  - [ ] Allow exporting with tesseract's TSV mode (and maybe some others)

 ## Development
 Since the OCR dependency used ([Leptess](https://github.com/houqp/leptess)) relies on vcpkg dependencies, you need to run the following (and clone with submodules!):